hungibninc/formula1-api/README.md

 yarn typeorm migration:run -- -d ./data-source.ts
 ```

-- Import sample data from sample-data.sql file in the root directory
+- Import sample data from sample-data.sql file in the root directory, it contains Race Results and Driver Standings for 2 years 2022 and 2023

 ## Running the app